 Smoke detectors should be tested monthly for proper operation.
 It is recommended that you install new batteries when the clocks are set back in the fall and ahead in the spring.
 Replace any detector that is more than ten years old.

-Burning permits can be obtained at any of our three stations for no charge.
+Burning permits can be obtained online.
+They an also be obtained at any of our three stations for no charge.
 It is recommended that you call Central Station at 207.333.6633 ext.
 1 after 9:00 a.m. on the day you wish to burn to verify that burning is allowed for that day.
 For information on what is permissible to burn with and without a permit, please refer to our open burning guidelines.

 The fire department does not conduct pellet stove inspections.
 For installation guidelines, follow the manufacturer's recommended installation instructions.
 Make sure to notify your insurance company that you have installed a pellet stove.

 The fire department conducts wood stove inspections for no charge at the homeowners request.
 This inspection is to make recommendations to the homeowner.
 Keep in mind, we do not conduct inspections for insurance purposes.
-To schedule an inspection please contact the Fire Department Planner at 207.333.6633 ext.
+To schedule an inspection please contact the fire department at 207.333.6633 ext.
 4 or email@example.com.
 Make sure to notify your insurance company that you have installed a wood stove.